About the Breed and Proper care

 Animal fat: Fatty acids promote healthy growth, ease inflammation, and keep your Maine Coon’s skin and coat shiny.
 Make sure to stay within the recommended amount (under 20%) because overconsumption can cause weight gain and related problems.

-Water: Felines used to hunt to survive, and fresh prey, such as birds, frogs, mice, and other small animals, was a sufficient source of moisture.
-Make sure they have fresh water ideally in several spots of the house.
-Cats’ thirst drive is low, so you should find a way to keep them hydrated through their diet.
-Dehydration can cause many health issues, such as FLUTDs (Feline lower urinary tract diseases).
+Water: Felines are designed to hunt to survive, and fresh prey, such as birds, frogs, mice, and other small animals, are a sufficient source of moisture to cats in the wild.
+Domestic cats, however, require fresh water available in several spots of the house.
+Cats’ thirst drive is low; ideally you should find a way to keep them hydrated through their diet.
+Dehydration can cause many health issues, such as FLUTDs (feline lower urinary tract diseases).

 Dry or wet food?
 What’s the healthiest choice for your Maine Coon?

-Dry food might be cheaper and more convenient to store and serve, but it usually contains sugar and grains, which felines cannot benefit from.
+Dry food might be cheaper and more convenient to store and serve, but it usually contains sugar and grains, from which felines cannot benefit.
 Kibble is high in calories and low in moisture (has less than 10%), and a dry-food diet can lead to obesity, allergies, UTIs, and kidney diseases in Maine Coons.
-Best to at least provide both kibble and wet food on daily basis.
+It is best to at least provide both kibble and wet food on daily basis.

 The pillars of a healthy diet for your Maine Coon are